 Note: Here we see the "Ancient of Days," the Father, seated upon His throne surrounded by a myriad of angels.
-The books are opened, and then comes our great High Priest the Lord Jesus.
-Here Daniel was given a vision of the Day of Atonement which began on 1844.
+The books are opened, and then comes our great High Priest, the Lord Jesus.
+Here Daniel was given a vision of the Day of Atonement which began in the Fall of 1844.